Timescale Coalescence Makes Hidden Persistent Forcing Spectrally Dark: Quartic Detectability Law

-\emph{Mechanistic lesson.} The solvable benchmark suggests a broader local organizing principle.
-A good reduced one-pole fit need not exclude hidden slow forcing; it may indicate that the leading hidden perturbation lies largely in a tangent direction of the reduced manifold and is absorbed by reparametrization \cite{ChorinHaldKupferman2000,GivonKupfermanStuart2004,IsraeliGoldenfeld2006}.
-If a reduced spectral family forms a smooth manifold through $S_0$, the true spectrum satisfies $S_{\mathrm{true}}(\lambda)=S_0(1+\lambda^2 h+O(\lambda^4))$, and the local Whittle Hessian is positive definite on the tangent space $\mathcal{T}$, then the same quadratic reduction formally yields
+\emph{Mechanistic lesson.} The solvable benchmark suggests a broader local picture rather than a second theorem.
+A good reduced one-pole fit need not exclude hidden slow forcing.
+It may instead indicate that the leading hidden perturbation lies predominantly in a tangent direction of the reduced manifold and is locally absorbed by reparametrization \cite{ChorinHaldKupferman2000,GivonKupfermanStuart2004,IsraeliGoldenfeld2006}.
+Formally, if a reduced spectral family forms a smooth manifold through $S_0$, the true spectrum satisfies $S_{\mathrm{true}}(\lambda)=S_0(1+\lambda^2 h+O(\lambda^4))$, and the local Whittle Hessian is positive definite on the tangent space $\mathcal{T}$, then the same quadratic reduction yields

-The present solvable benchmark is the exact one-pole realization of this candidate geometric principle, not a universal theorem for arbitrary model classes.
+This formal criterion (proved as a proposition with explicit sufficient conditions in Appendix~F) is not a universal theorem for arbitrary model classes; the present solvable benchmark is its exact one-pole realization.